Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 Student housing

 Generally, the higher education institutions in Finland do not provide housing for students.
 The students may find housing from the private rent market but often the most convenient way to find accommodation for students from outside Finland is through the local student housing organisations.
-Please see further information about student housing in Xamk campus towns:

 Please note that if you are under 18 years old when you start the studies in Finland, you are legally a minor and you can’t for example make a rental agreement for accommodation, electricity contract or open a bank account by yourself.